wajeht/jawstrength/README.md

 ## Installation

 1. After you have install Nodejs, you can start workig on the project using the following instructions.
 2. Clone the repo

     ```
     git clone https://github.com/wajeht/jawstrength.git
     ```

 3. Install NPM packages

     ```
     npm install
     ```

-4. Enter your make a new file inside /server and called it .env

-    ```
+4. Rename the .env.example file into .evn and rename with your credentials

+    ```bash
+    # Server port
     PORT=3000

+    # Email credentials
+    EMAIL_HOST='mail.youremailsmptserver.com'
+    EMAIL_PORT=465
+    EMAIL_SECURE=true
+    EMAIL_AUTH_USER='contact@youremail.com'
+    EMAIL_AUTH_PASS='yourpassword'
     ```

 5. Go go the server folder and type in the run command.

     ```
     npm run dev
     ```

 6. Now you can visit the following url on your browser.
     ```
     http://localhost:3000/
     ```